xiaozongyang/VictoriaLogs/docs/victorialogs/README.md

         The maximum disk space usage at -storageDataPath before older per-day partitions are automatically dropped; see https://docs.victoriametrics.com/victorialogs/#retention-by-disk-space-usage ; see also -retentionPeriod
         Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 0) -retention.maxDiskUsagePercent int
-        The maximum allowed disk usage percentage (1-100) for the filesystem that contains -storageDataPath before older per-day partitions are automatically dropped; mutually exclusive with -retention.maxDiskSpaceUsageBytes; see https://docs.victoriametrics.com/victorialogs/#retention-by-disk-space-usage (default 0)
+        The maximum allowed disk usage percentage (1-100) for the filesystem that contains -storageDataPath before older per-day partitions are automatically dropped; mutually exclusive with -retention.maxDiskSpaceUsageBytes; see https://docs.victoriametrics.com/victorialogs/#retention-by-disk-space-usage-percent
   -retentionPeriod value
         Log entries with timestamps older than now-retentionPeriod are automatically deleted; log entries with timestamps outside the retention are also rejected during data ingestion; the minimum supported retention is 1d (one day); see https://docs.victoriametrics.com/victorialogs/#retention ; see also -retention.maxDiskSpaceUsageBytes and -retention.maxDiskUsagePercent
         The following optional suffixes are supported: s (second), h (hour), d (day), w (week), y (year).
 If suffix isn't set, then the duration is counted in months (default 7d)
   -search.maxConcurrentRequests int
         The maximum number of concurrent search requests.
 It shouldn't be high, since a single request can saturate all the CPU cores, while many concurrently executed requests may require high amounts of memory.
-See also -search.maxQueueDuration (default 14)
+See also -search.maxQueueDuration (default 16)
   -search.maxQueryDuration duration
         The maximum duration for query execution.
 It can be overridden to a smaller value on a per-query basis via 'timeout' query arg (default 30s)
   -search.maxQueueDuration duration